-If you either (i) do not submit a properly completed election form in a timely fashion or (ii) revoke your election form prior to the deadline for the submission of the election form and do not resubmit a properly completed election form by the election form deadline, the shares of Guaranty common stock held by you will be designated noelection shares.
+In order to make an effective election, you must send in your Guaranty common stock certificates together with your properly completed election form and letter of transmittal to Registrar and Transfer Company not later than 5:00 p.m., EST on Thursday, April 22, 2004, the election deadline.
+If you either (a) do not submit a properly completed election form by the election deadline or (b) revoke your election form prior to the election deadline and do not resubmit a properly completed election form by the election form stock held by you will be designated no-election shares.